villevli/villevli.github.io/README.md

 - Octree loading for level of detail based on distance to camera

-## Simple Minecraft clone

-- Experimenting with optimized minecraft style cube rendering with a generated mesh per chunk and hidden surface removal in an "infinite" chunked world

 ## Post Effect Mask

 [Applying image effects to specific objects - Unity discussions](https://discussions.unity.com/t/applying-image-effects-to-specific-objects/666124/12)